louise-r-blue/goe/README.md

 This glossary is really for my own learning objectives.
 Not sure what npm's I am using and the glossary can be removed from README.

-* An npm chat app.
-Presently looking at Layer Web SDK is a js library for adding chat services to your application.
-Has a lot of complex documentation.
-Too complex for me but complex is better than none
+* Chat npm/s.
+Looking at Layer Web SDK is a js library for adding chat services to your application, simple-nodejs-chat, socket.io-chat and Angular JS chat.
+.
 * Eslint standard eslint-airbub-config - a tool for identifying and reporting on patterns found in ECMAScript/js code.
 Lets you know that you have semantic/syntax errors - that I know for sure.
 Can set rules for the programmer (standards to follow) in the config.
 * Express and Express generator - node.js web application.
 Has tools for http servers.
 Write routes that [GET]/v1/message/s and [POST]/v1/message